GandhiCloudLab/waiops-sevone/21-install-sevone-probe-aimgr/readme.md

 sh 10-install.sh
 ```

-- It would take around a minute to complete the istallation.
+- It would take around a minute to complete the installation.
 - The same script can be run again and again if the install stopped for any reason.

 #### 2.3.
 Output